A B C D E F G H I J M N O P R S T V W

 Capability Maturity Model

 Provides a scale for evaluating the maturity of an organization’s capabilities around a process.
 The model provides five states for rating the maturity or capability of any process ranging from “initial” to “optimizing.”
 The capability maturity model is a powerful tool for evaluating sustainability.
-Using this model, management rates the enterprise’s capabilities in key risk areas, identifies gaps based on the level of capability desired in specific areas, and shifts the dialogue on operating metrics to incorporate appropriate emphasis on process maturity.
+Using this model, management rates the enterprise’s capabilities in key risk areas, identifies gaps based on the level of capability desired in specific areas, and shifts the dialogue on operating metrics to incorporate an appropriate emphasis on process maturity.

 Capital Availability